WeddedTag/WeddedTag/README.md

 - 👋 Hi, I’m @WeddedTag
 - 👀 I’m interested in junior programmer
 - 🌱 I’m currently learning JS and CSS
-- 💞️ I’m looking to collaborate on site and websites
+- 💞️ I’m looking to collaborate on websites
-- 📫 How to reach me ...
+- 📫 How to reach me carloseduardo01102000@gmail.com

 <!---
 WeddedTag/WeddedTag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.